szh/breakify/README.md

 Building and Running
 ---
-Just clone this repository and build it in Android Studio, or run `./gradlew assembleDebug` or `./gradlew assembleRelease`.
+Just clone this repository and build it in Android Studio, or run `./gradlew assembleDebug`.
 To run the tests on a device or simulator, run `./gradlew connectedCheck`, or you can just use Android Studio and run the project with the "Android Tests" run configuration.

 Contributing